RASAM WITHOUT TAMARIND

 - When it comes to a froth switch off the flame and garnish with curry leaves and coriander leaves.

-- When it is hot add the reserved ,chopped tomatoes to this and temper with mustard seeds.
+- When it is hot add the reserved ,chopped tomatoes to this and temper with mustard seeds and little curry leaves.

 - You can add 1 tblsp of coconut while grinding .